cloviswrodrigues/rest_countries_api_with_color_theme_switcher/README.md

 ### What I learned

-- Utilizado theming do styled components para mudar as cores para light ou dark mode
+- Used styled components theming to change colors to light or dark mode
-  - salvo no localstorage o theme escolhido
+  - save the chosen theme in localstorage
-- Aplicado Skeleton Screen para melhoria na experiência do usuário no carregamento das imagens
+- Applied Skeleton Screen to improve the user experience when loading images
-- Criado Hook useLocalStorage para salvar e pegar valores no Local Storage
+- Created Hook useLocalStorage to save and get values in Local Storage
-- Criado a camada Service para buscar os dados dos países no arquivo data.json
+- Created the Service layer to fetch country data in the data.json file
-- Utilizado Eslint para padronização do codigo fonte
+- Used Eslint for source code standardization